US-Israeli Military Exchanges with Iran Continue, Affecting Regional Stability and Markets

 Key Facts

-- Tensions between the US and Iran have existed for over 70 years, contributing to the current conflict.
+- CBS News reports that tensions between the US and Iran have developed over more than 70 years.

-- Both the potential collapse and survival of Iran's Islamic Republic present risks to regional stability.
+- Al Jazeera notes that both the collapse and survival of Iran's Islamic Republic are considered risks for Israel.

 What Happened